dgbolser-NOAA/Survey-PSA/README.md

-This study is currently under review and results should be considered preliminary.
+This study is currently under review and all code, results, and other materials should be considered preliminary..
 Code was written for local development; future work will generalize it for easier use by others.

 Project title: Evaluating fishery-independent surveys with stock vulnerability to support precautionary fisheries management